mohammedimohamed/yusr/README.md

 # Yusr Ecosystem

-**Yusr** (يسر) — meaning "ease" in Arabic, inspired by the promise of simplicity — is a development ecosystem that lets you focus on building what matters.
+**Yusr** (يُسْر) — meaning "ease" in Arabic, inspired by the promise of simplicity — is a development ecosystem that lets you focus on building what matters.
 With a stable core and dynamic extensions, Yusr eliminates boilerplate so you can start creating business solutions right away.
 From frontend to backend, it’s designed to grow with you, not against you.

 ## The Vision